cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 4. Click **OK** to accept the default processor system options and make default pin connections.

-This configuration wizard enables many peripherals in the Processing System with some multiplexed I/O (MIO) pins assigned to them according to the board layout of the ZCU102 board.
+This configuration wizard enables many peripherals in the Processing System with some multiplexed I/O (MIO) pins assigned to them according to the board layout of the supported board.
 For example, UART0 and UART1 are enabled.
 The UART signals are connected to a USB-UART connector through UART to the USB converter chip on the ZCU102 board.

 5. To verify, double-click the Zynq UltraScale+ Processing System block in the block diagram window.